peterhinch/micropython_remote/README.md

 #### Raspberry Pi Pico note

 Early firmware has [this issue](https://github.com/micropython/micropython/issues/6866) affecting USB communication with some PC's.
-It particularly affects code which issues `print()` only occasionally: the application appears to have failed.
-The missing messages appear when you press a key.
-Hopefully this will be fixed soon (note dated 8th March 2021).
+This has been fixed: please use firmware V1.16 or later.

+#### ESP32 note

+A breaking change was introduced to the firmware in July 2021 affecting the transmitter.
+The code has been adapted to accommodate this: in consequence firmware more recent than this must now be used (a daily build, until the release of V1.17).

 # 1. Installation